Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: UAE Context

 At present, there are 19 institutions of tertiary education in the Emirate of Abu Dhabi alone, including KU.
 A few salient features of the current higher education landscape are as follows \cite{nridge}.
 Combined, these institutions have a gross enrollment of about 25-30\% of the adult citizen population, a factor of 5 increase over that of 1970 and 75\% of which are female students.
 The language of instruction in most settings is English.
 Consequently, while each institution has a distinct core mission, all that teach in English share a need to accommodate a majority of English Language Learners (ELLs), graduating from the mostly Arabic-based secondary schools.
-For these students, most institutions have a language-conditional admission category and a {}``foundation'' or {}``preparatory'' program (see a similar example in Ref. \cite{demar2008}), a year-long, intensive English and remedial math-and-science curriculum.
+For these students, most institutions have a language-conditional admission category and a ``foundation'' or ``preparatory'' program (see Demaree \emph{et al.}, 2008 as an example\cite{demar2008}), a year-long, intensive English and remedial math-and-science curriculum.
 As a result, the average time spent studying to obtain a bachelor's degree is 5.5 years.
-Another ongoing challenge, especially for STEM-focused programs, is the relatively small number of students following science and mathematics-intensive tracks in secondary school (< 5\%) and selecting to study STEM disciplines at university (< 30\%).
-KU was established in 2008 by royal decree and by acquisition of Etisalat University College in Sharjah, UAE which now forms its Sharjah campus facility.
-The Abu Dhabi campus opened its doors to degree program students in Fall 2009.
-Currently, the University is composed of the College of Engineering only which includes the Department of Applied Mathematics and Sciences where its mathematics and natural sciences faculty are employed.
-All students, about 1000 enrolled total, are engineering majors who take two calculus-based introductory physics courses delivered by the department.
-Across the two campuses, these two courses currently serve 250-300 students per year, about 75\% of whom are UAE citizens.
+Another ongoing challenge, especially for STEM-focused programs, is the relatively small number of students following science and mathematics-intensive tracks in secondary school ($<$ 5\%) and selecting to study STEM disciplines at university ($<$ 30\%).